platformio/platformio-docs/en/latest/_sources/core/index.rst.txt

 PlatformIO Core (CLI)
 =====================

-|PIOCORE| (CLI tool) is a heart of whole PlatformIO ecosystem and consists of
+|PIOCORE| (CLI tool) is the heart of the entire PlatformIO ecosystem and consists of

 * Multi-platform Build System
 * Development platform and package managers